struct/Nerve/README.markdown

     an idea of how much code coverage my fuzzers were getting.
 It has other uses as a basic dynamic hit tracer as well.

-    Nerve showcases the best part about Ragweed: cross platform debugging

-    With Nerve you can do hit tracing on Win32, OSX and Linux all from the same tool.
+    Nerve showcases the best part about Ragweed: cross platform debugging.
+I originally wrote Nerve as a small Ragweed script that kept stats on the functions my fuzzers were triggering in my target process.
+This helped me gauge what code paths my fuzzer was reaching and which ones it wasn't.
+It only took a few hours to make it work on all Ragweed supported platforms, and since then I have used it more than once.
+Hopefully the code will help other people write better Ragweed tools.
+I do plan to keep Nerve updated with newer features such as better output.
+I have some utility scripts on the way that help generate the breakpoint files required by Nerve, but for now you will have to build them by hand.

 ## Features

     - Cross platform.
 It works on Win32 (XP SP2/SP3, Win7), Linux (Ubuntu) and OSX
     - Easy breakpoint configuration via simple csv text files

+## Todo

+    - Better output such as graphviz, statistics, function arguments etc...
+    - Nerve is helping me find the areas of Ragweed that need the most improvement
+    - A GUI would be relatively straight forward to write, I just have to find the time

 ## Requirements

-    Like all complex software, Nerve has a few dependencies.
+    Nerve has one small dependency.
 But don't worry, theres no need to install an SQL server or compile any code!
-All dependencies can be installed via Ruby gems on any platform.
+The dependency, Ragweed, can be installed via Ruby gems on any platform.

-    Dependencies:

-    - ragweed (a cross platform debugger library)
+    - Ragweed (a cross platform debugger library)
     - http://github.com/tduehr/ragweed
     - gem install -r ragweed